lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 ## Step 4 - Setup our LSP1 Forwarder

-Now that you have deployed a custom LSP1 Delegate forwarder contract, we will register it on our Universal Profile and set it up.
+Now that we have deployed our custom LSP1 Forwarder contract, we will register it and set it up on our Universal Profile.

 ### 4.1 - Register on the UP

 We will register this LSP1 Forwarder for the LSP1 Type Id [`LSP7Tokens_RecipientNotification`](../../contracts/type-ids.md#lsp7tokens_recipientnotification).
 This type Id is used to notify the Universal Profile that it received some new tokens.

-To do that, use [`LSP1UniversalReceiverDelegate:<bytes32>`](../../standards/generic-standards/lsp1-universal-receiver-delegate.md#lsp1universalreceiverdelegate-mapping) Mapping data key, where the `<bytes32>` part will be the type Id.
+To do that, use the [`LSP1UniversalReceiverDelegate:<bytes32>`](../../standards/generic-standards/lsp1-universal-receiver-delegate.md#lsp1universalreceiverdelegate-mapping) Mapping data key, where the `<bytes32>` part will be the type Id.
 The _erc725.js_ library will enable us to do that easily.

 ```ts
 import ethers from 'ethers';